Dumuzi, my second book of poems, has just been published by Gaspereau Press.

 A bunch of these were published in Asymptote but they got dropped from the book.

-It wasn’t easy to strip the book down.
+Wasn’t easy to strip the book down.
 I wanted mess multiplicity & sprawl – a whole as unrehearsed as a vacant lot gone to weeds in an ugly corner of New Jersey, yet shapely also, each note in its suited place, like a late Baroque symphony.

 It’s what comes of taking Spring and All as your, not model, your own insight.